-Childhood cancer has a profound impact on the parents of diagnosed children; Parents are at risk of experiencing a variety of psychological problems such as depression, anxiety, and acute stress disorder.
-Time since diagnosis of acute leukemia in a child showed symptoms of stress in parents which constitutes a major challenge hampering their quality of life.
+Parents with cancer children are at risk of experiencing a variety of psychological problems such as depression, anxiety, and acute stress disorder.
+Time since diagnosis of leukemia showed symptoms of stress in parents which constitutes a major challenge diminishing their quality of life.
 Fertelli & Tuncay, (2019).
 So, the current study aimed to assess the relationship between parental stress and quality of life among parents of children with leukemia.

-According socio-demographic characteristics of the children with leukemia, the current study result showed that less than half of the studied children's age was less than 5 years with Mean \pm SD (8 \pm 5.24), Regarding child sex, more than two thirds of them were boys, this result may be due to leukemia is more prevalence in boys in young age less than 15 years old.
-This result was in agreement with Al-Buraiki et al., (2021) who conducted study on (Association of parental, child, and environmental factors with the occurrence of childhood leukemia in Upper Egypt) and showed that more than two thirds of them were boys and the most affected age group was children 5 years or younger.
+According to socio-demographic characteristics of the children with leukemia, the current study result showed that less than half of the studied children's age was less than 5 years with Mean \pm SD (8 \pm 5.24), Regarding child gender, more than two thirds of them were boys, this result might be due to leukemia is more prevalence in boys in young age less than 15 years old.
+This result was in agreement with Al-Buraiki et al., (2021) who conducted study titled "Association of parental, child, and environmental factors with the occurrence of childhood leukemia in Upper Egypt" and showed that more than two thirds of them were boys and the most affected age group was children 5 years or younger.

-Regarding child level of education, less than half of children were at preschool age, and were the younger child between their siblings and most of them hadn't family history of cancer.
-This result was consistent with Talaat, (2017) who conducted study on (Psychological Problems and Coping Patterns among Parents of Children with Leukemia) and reported that more than one third of the children were the younger and the majority of them hadn't family history of cancer.
-Conversely, this result was inconsistent with Wang et al., (2018) who conducted study on (Care burden and its predictive factors in parents of newly diagnosed children with acute lymphoblastic leukemia in academic hospitals in China) and reported that more than half of the children were at preschool age.
+Regarding child level of education, less than half of the children were preschool age, and were younger child among their siblings and most of them hadn't a family history of cancer.
+This result was consistent with Talaat, (2017) who reported that more than one third of the children were the younger and the majority of them hadn't a family history of cancer.
+Conversely, this result was inconsistent with Wang et al., (2018) who reported in their study on "Care burden and its predictive factors in parents of newly diagnosed children with acute lymphoblastic leukemia in academic hospitals in China", more than half of the children were of preschool age.

-Concerning clinical characteristics of the studied children, the current study showed that two third of the children had less than 1 year regarding number of years of illness and more than half of children were less than 5 years regarding their onset of disease; this result was in disagree with Vercasson et al., (2020) who conducted study on (Quality of life in parents of childhood leukemia survivors) and reported that only one tenth of the studied children had less than 1 year regarding number of years of illness.
-As well, the current study showed that, less than three quarters of them were less than 1 year regarding period of treatment, less than two third of them had hospitalized 1-3 times and more than half of their current treatment was chemotherapy.
-This result was similar to the study of (Factors Affecting Quality of Life in Patients with Pediatric Leukemia during Induction Chemotherapy) done by El Desouky et al., (2018) who reported that less than two third of the children had hospitalized 1-3 times and more than half of their treatment was chemical.
+Concerning clinical characteristics of the studied children, the current study showed that two third of the children had less than 1 year in regarding the number of years of illness and more than half of children were less than 5 years regarding their onset of disease; this result was in disagree with Vercasson et al., (2020) who reported that only one tenth of the studied children had less than 1 vear in regarding number of vears of illness.
+As well, the current study showed that, less than three quarters of them were less than 1 year in regarding the period of treatment, less than two third of them had been hospitalized 1-3 times and more than half of their current treatment was chemotherapy.
+This results were similar to the study done by El Desouky et al., (2018) who reported that less than two third of the children had been hospitalized 1-3 times and more than half of their treatment was chemical.